 If the U.S. Supreme Court overturns the Affordable Care Act during the 2020-2021 judicial term, the result for New Mexicans could be catastrophic, according to various officials and experts.
 The Supreme Court is scheduled to hear California v.
 Texas on November 10.
-If Judge Amy Coney Barrett is confirmed by the U.S. Senate on Sunday, as is expected, this will be among the first cases she will hear as a Supreme Court justice.
+If Judge Amy Coney Barrett is confirmed by the U.S. Senate on Monday, as is expected, this will be among the first cases she will hear as a Supreme Court justice.
 If she is confirmed, she will create a new 6-3 conservative bloc on the court bench which could lead to a ruling that the entire ACA is unconstitutional.
 If this happens, 20 million Americans could lose health insurance coverage, according to a report by the Urban Institute, a Washington, D.C.-based think tank.